 WordPress gives you access to 60,000+ plugins in the official repository for everything from SEO and security to social media feeds, contact forms, and page builders.
 You can build virtually any type of website using WordPress’s plugin ecosystem.

-For instance, Nexter Blocks by POSIMYTH Innovations adds 90+ Gutenberg blocks to your WordPress editor, including WooCommerce product listing layouts, popup builders, form builders, and advanced animation blocks , all from one plugin that replaces dozens of separate tools.
+Nexter Blocks by POSIMYTH Innovations adds 90+ Gutenberg blocks to your WordPress editor, including WooCommerce product listing layouts, popup builders, form builders, and advanced animation blocks, all from one plugin that replaces dozens of separate tools.
+If you also build sites with Elementor, The Plus Addons for Elementor by POSIMYTH Innovations gives you 120+ Elementor widgets in a single plugin.

 WooCommerce adds eCommerce-specific extensions on top of the WordPress plugin library.
 The official WooCommerce marketplace houses thousands of extensions for payment processing, shipping rate calculators, tax management, subscription billing, and more.